victoriapham1/saddle-and-sirloin-tracker/README.md

 ## Introduction

-This ia an application that assists in managing user attendance of organization events as well as all users within the organization.
-It offers features to view and interact with announcements and events through Google Calendar API and user authentication with Google Oauth.
-Users are able to sign-in to events via automitcally generated QR codes and have their attendance tallied and compared to the points baseline.
-For additional security, a queue system is implemented, allowing officers to approve new users after creation of an account or the start of a new year.
+This is an application that assists in managing user attendance of organization events, as well as all users within the organization.
+It offers features to view announcements and events through Google Calendar API and user authentication with Google Oauth.
+Users are able to sign-in to events via generated QR codes and have their attendance tallied and compared to the points baseline.
+For additional security, a queue system is implemented, allowing officers to approve new users after the creation of an account or the start of a new year.
+The yearly reset, only initiated by the President & Vice-President, will 'reset' the application, giving the website a clean slate for the year by deleting all announcements, deactivating all current events, and demoting and kicking all users out of the website other than the President and Vice-President.

 ## Requirements